Skills Check

 Table of contents

 Test your grasp of git and GitHub by using the following checks.
-Which of these can you do?
+Each level assumes a grasp of all previous levels.
+How far can you get?

 Novice